Abdulrahmanaak/celebration-cards/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+## Downloading cards

+In the editor view you can export your card preview as a PNG image.
+Click **Download PNG** below the preview to save the card.
+You can also copy a shareable URL with **Share Link** which preserves the message and template in the query string.